bad-alloc-heavy-industries/Trawler/README.md

 The following settings are only applicable to the Zotero meta adapter:
  * `--zotero-db-location` - Specify the location of the Zotero database if it's not the default.

+The Zotero has the following actions it can take:
- * `--zotero-sync` - Preform the sync from Trawler to Zotero
+ * `sync` - Sync the Trawler cache with the Zotero database.

+#### Zotero Sync Settings

+The Zotero sync action has the following settings:
+ * `--backup` - Backup the Zotero database before performing the sync.
+ * `--backup-dir` - Set the backup directory for the Zotero database.

 ## Installing